Table of Contents:

 For every pirated software, the copyright holder incurs losses on their product(s).
 If an individual or company is caught, sued, and found guilty, they’ll be responsible for the loss of profits, and the damages done to the software company through the illegal copying of their software.

-Also, if the accused has shared the copied software with others, they will be responsible for every loss incurred from each installed copy.
+Also, if the accused has shared the pirated software with others, they will be responsible for every loss incurred from each installed copy.

 The illegal copying of software is considered to be a federal crime.
 Software piracy is in close relation with the illegal downloading of movies and music.